JohannesTheo/SurvivalBox/README.md

 3. Install: general dependencies from requirements.txt
 4. Optionally: Install SurvivalBox system/env wide

 You can clone both, the SurvivalBox and the PLE repository to any place on your system.
-The install via 'pip install -e .' will link those directories.
-To uninstall, just call 'pip uninstall <*>' and simply delete the repository directories again.
+The install via `pip install -e .` will link those directories.
+To uninstall, just call `pip uninstall <*>` and simply delete the repository directories again.

 ### 1 - install PyGame-Learning-Environment from GitHub
 ```bash